ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 As with all agile frameworks, we have a product owner, a development team and an intermediate person, known in Scrum as the Scrum Master and in Kanban he or she is known as the Agile Coach.

- All three work together to get most value to a client in the shortest amount of time.
+ All three work together to get the most value to a client in the shortest amount of time.
 Work is divided into stories and those stories are put on a product backlog.
 So far, so good, both Scrum and Kanban do the same at the very basic level.
 The way both handle these stories is where the difference lies.

 ## Scrum

 A Scrum team works in Sprints, a Time-boxed period in which the development team delivers a new iteration of the product.
-Most commonly these Sprints last 2 weeks, although 3 or even 4 weeks Sprint aren’t a rare sight.
+Most commonly these Sprints last 2 weeks, although 3 or even 4 weeks Sprints aren’t a rare sight.

 Each Sprint start with a Sprint planning meeting.
 In this meeting the development team, Scrum Master and Product Owner decide which stories the development team will tackle during this Sprint.
 These selected stories are known as the Sprint Backlog.
 This backlog should not change during the Sprint.

-On a daily basis in the Sprint, there is a Daily Standup meeting, a 15-minute standup meeting in which every member of the development team answers 3 simple questions:
+On a daily basis in the Sprint, there is a Daily Standup meeting, a 15-minute standup meeting in which every member of the development team answers three simple questions:
 'What have I done yesterday', 'What will I do today' and 'Are there any problems that block me in going forward with my task'.

-After a Sprint there are 2 rituals; the Sprint review meeting, where all stakeholders are invited to a demonstration of new functionality added to the product;
+After a Sprint there are two rituals; the Sprint review meeting, where all stakeholders are invited to a demonstration of new functionalities added to the product;
 and the Sprint Retrospective meeting, in which the development team discusses what went well, what went wrong and what could be improved in the next Sprint.
 The goal of the retrospective is to improve the way of working in the team in comparison to the previous Sprint.